Galactic8291/Spoon_Design_Idea/README.md

 Feel free to spread the word of this redesign.

-Rule: DO NOT GET AHEAD OF YOURSELF
+Rule 1): DO NOT GET AHEAD OF YOURSELF

+Rule 2): DO NOT FORGET TO UPDATE TASK

 ## TODO LIST